bruce-hill/tomo/docs/README.md

 None.

 **Returns:**
-The current moment as a DateTime.
+The current moment as a Moment.

 **Example:**
 ```tomo